Leiden University Fund.

 Purpose

-The Fund was set up to provide scholarships to medical students to do scientific research for example (part of) PhD research or a scientific internship patient care abroad.
+The fund was set up to provide scholarships to medical students to do scientific research for example (part of) PhD research or a scientific internship patient care abroad.
 The research area should be internal diseases.

 In 2023, the Prof.dr.
 J.M.Th. van Maanen Fund was established by professor J.M.Th. van Maanen.
 She was the first Dutch nurse with a PhD in Nursing (UCSF, United States) and went on to become a professor of Nursing Sciences at the universities of Toronto (Canada) and Bremen (Germany).
 From personal experience, Mrs Van Maanen knows how essential good treatment is after a stroke.
 The rehabilitation process made it clear to her that scientific knowledge concerning this matter is still limited and that research from various perspectives is crucial in developing and improving treatment methods.
 Mrs van Maanen hopes to be able to make an essential contribution to this goal by the establishment of a named fund.